dmitrip/PML/README.md

 # PML
 Approximate profile maximum likelihood estimation.
 This package implements the algorithms in [Pavlichin, Jiao, and Weissman 2017](https://arxiv.org/abs/1712.07177).

 Note: the current version of the code implements the approximate PML for functionals of a single distribution (like entropy and support set size) in Python.
-Code for the multidimensional PML (for functionals of multiple distributions, like L1 distance) is coming soon, as is a Julia and Matlab implementation.
+Code for the multidimensional PML (for functionals of multiple distributions, like L1 distance) is coming by end of July 2020, as is a Julia and Matlab implementation.

 <p align="left"><img src="https://github.com/dmitrip/PML/blob/master/.github/approx_PML.png" alt="PML approximate distribution" width="50%"/></p>